Theodore McCarrick: Lawsuits and settlements

+In December 2019, McCarrick was sued by a man named John Bellocchio, who said that McCarrick sexually abused him when he was a 14-year-old boy in the 1990s.

 In February 2020, America magazine revealed that the Diocese of Metuchen, the Archdiocese of Newark, and Diocese of Trenton had, beginning in 2005, worked together to secretly pay victims of McCarrick.
-Former substitute for general affairs at the Vatican Secretariat of State, Leonardo Sandri, who received the letter of concern from Ramsey in 2000, was suspected of participating in the cover-up of McCarrick's acts, and America journalist Thomas J. Reese recommended that he and others be interviewed as part of the Vatican's investigation into the former cardinal.
+Former substitute for general affairs at the Vatican Secretariat of State Leonardo Sandri, who received a letter of concern from Ramsey in 2000, was suspected of participating in the cover-up of McCarrick's acts; America journalist Thomas J. Reese recommended that he and others be interviewed as part of the Vatican's investigation into the former cardinal.

-A lawsuit was filed on July 21, 2020, by an anonymous person saying that McCarrick operated a sex ring out of his New Jersey beachouse.
+A lawsuit was filed on July 21, 2020 by an anonymous person saying that McCarrick operated a sex ring out of his New Jersey beachouse.
 The alleged victim maintained that McCarrick abused him with the assistance of other priests beginning in 1982, when he was 14.
 The lawsuit stated that boys were assigned different rooms in the house and paired with adult clergymen.
-The alleged victim, who attended schools operated by the Archdiocese of Newark, alleged priests and others under the control of McCarrick engaged in "open and obvious criminal sexual conduct" that was kept cloaked by the church and also served as "procurers" for McCarrick.
-The Archidocese of Newark, Diocese of Metuchen, where McCarrick was serving as bishop of at time of the alleged abuse, and the Catholic schools the alleged victim attended, were named as defendants in the lawsuit as well.
+The alleged victim, who attended schools operated by the Archdiocese of Newark, alleged that priests and others under the control of McCarrick engaged in "open and obvious criminal sexual conduct" that was kept cloaked by the church and also served as "procurers" for McCarrick.
+The Archidocese of Newark; the Diocese of Metuchen, where McCarrick was serving as bishop of at time of the alleged abuse; and the Catholic schools the alleged victim attended were named as defendants in the lawsuit as well.
 On September 9, 2020, a new lawsuit was filed which alleged that McCarrick kept a second beach house which he also used as a sex ring when he was Bishop of Metuchen.
-It was also revealed that the Archdiocese of Newark had purchased one of McCarrick's Diocese of Metuchen beach houses in 1997, when he was serving as archbishop, just four months before selling the other beach house, which it also purchased from the Diocese of Metuchen, as well.
+It was also revealed that the Archdiocese of Newark had purchased one of McCarrick's Diocese of Metuchen beach houses in 1997, when he was serving as archbishop, just four months before selling the other beach house, which it also purchased from the Diocese of Metuchen.

 On November 19, 2020, four people who accused McCarrick of sexually abusing them filed a lawsuit against the Holy See in federal court in Newark, New Jersey, saying it had failed in its oversight of McCarrick over whom it exercised complete control as his employer.
 The Holy See says priests are not its employees and that its status as a foreign sovereign is a defense from such a suit.
 In November 2021, a new lawsuit was filed against both McCarrick and the Archdiocese of Newark by Michael Reading, a priest who claimed McCarrick sexually abused him during a visit to the New Jersey shore in 1986.